8 Pro-Tips for Retreat Planning

 Find a retreat center that has lots of wonderful greenery and nature.

 The benefits of nature cannot be underestimated, and some would say it is essential to creating a learning environment.
-A natural setting is calming for body, mind, and soul.
+A natural setting is calming for the body, mind, and soul.
 Fresh air and greenery are things not all of us may be able to experience in our everyday lives.
-We recommend the location of the retreat be based in a natural setting.
-This way, breaks, downtime, and program time can be enhanced by having nature at your fingertips.
+We recommend the retreat's location be based in a natural setting.
+This way, having nature at your fingertips and downtime and program time can enhance your break.

-A natural setting allows both participants and leaders to take advantage of all its benefits and can turn a 15-minute break into soulful replenishment.
+A natural setting allows participants and leaders to take its benefits and advantages and turn a 15-minute break into soulful replenishment.
 Look for retreat centers like Applegate JRC in Northern California and Blazing Mountain Retreat Center in

 Crestone, Colorado.